kmskog/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 The period of inactivity before a patient will be removed from the shared cases list is configurable per fund.
 See the `Flagged` tooltip for your fund's setting.

-### Line Activity Log
+### City Activity Log

-To make it easier to see who the previous case manager was communicating with, we have the `Line Activity Log`.
-DARIA keeps track of every call and pledge in the last three weeks, and displays them in this section for a given line.
+To make it easier to see who the previous case manager was communicating with, we have the `City Activity Log`.
+DARIA keeps track of every call and pledge in the last three weeks, and displays them in this section for a given city.

 You can use this section to add particular patients to your call list, or click into their patient records.